 Norton equivalent=IN in parallel with RN\text{Norton equivalent} = I_N \text{ in parallel with } R_N

-Here, INI_N is the short-circuit current at the output terminals, and RNR_N is the equivalent resistance seen looking back into the network.
+where INI_N is the short-circuit current at the output terminals and RNR_N is the equivalent resistance seen looking back into the network.
+What the equivalent preserves is not the inside of the circuit but the voltage-current behavior measured at the two terminals.

-If you already know the Thevenin equivalent of the same linear network, then
+If you already know the Thevenin equivalent of the same linear network, there is a shortcut:

 IN=VTHRTH,RN=RTHI_N = \frac{V_{TH}}{R_{TH}}, \qquad R_N = R_{TH}